Trump Rallies in Tennessee to Keep GOP in Control of Senate

 Corker has called Bredesen a friend and said he won’t actively campaign against him.

-Trump, meanwhile, offered an early endorsement of Blackburn in April, tweeting that she is “a wonderful woman who has always been there when we have needed her.
+Trump offered an early endorsement of Blackburn in April, tweeting that she is “a wonderful woman who has always been there when we have needed her.
 Great on the Military, Border Security and Crime.”

 Blackburn, who served on Trump’s transition team, has embraced the president and called herself a “hardcore, card-carrying Tennessee conservative.”